Tyrrrz/Contextual/Readme.md

 ## Usage

 Contextual allows you to establish _contexts_ for operations nested in the callstack.
-You can think of it as something conceptually similar to throwing and catching exceptions, but in the opposite direction.
-Contexts are provided above in the callstack and consumed from below.
+Contexts are somewhat similar to exceptions, but instead of being thrown below in the callstack and caught by callers above, they are provided above in the callstack and consumed from below.
+Using contexts, you can essentially pass implicit parameters, which enables a number of interesting use cases.

-In essence, defining contexts allows you to provide _implicit parameters_ to your methods.
-This enables many different use cases.

 ### Providing and using contexts

-To define a context, create a class that inherits from `Context`:
+To define a context, just create a class that inherits from `Context`:

 ```csharp
 class MyContext : Context